pjmgraham/brain-effect-challenge-pg/README.md

 - When the user is done reading, show to the user:
   - The time when the user started reading the post.
   - The time when the user finished reading the post.
   - The amount of time in hours, minutes and seconds that took the user to finish reading the post.

-He wants all the user-facing dates to be displayed in the Singaporean timezone.
+All the user-facing dates must be displayed in the Singaporean timezone.

 #### Frontend exercise constraints:

 In order to make the post page looks good and to add the progress bar...

-You are free to add any JS or CSS library or framework that you prefer to `public/index.html`, but you are not allowed to use node/npm, neither any sort of transpiler nor bundler.
+You are free to add any fonts, JS, CSS libraries or frameworks within `public/index.html`, but you are not allowed to use node/npm, neither any sort of transpiler nor bundler.
 You are not allowed to "upload" any static resources to the server.